 In the process of implementing C-Track 50, the Austrian partner EAO supported the formation of a Climate and Energy Region Murtal which consists of 20 municipalities, with just over 70,000 inhabitants.
 In parallel, Climate and Energy plans for 10 municipalities have been established in cooperation with local stakeholders to initiate the energy transition towards climate neutrality.
 Murtal has set some ambitious goals for the region: 100% renewables and becoming a climate-neutral region by 2040 (analogous to the goals at the federal level).
 This will be achieved by increasing energy efficiency in buildings, processes and mobility, and by exploiting the untapped potential of renewable energies such as biomass, solar energy, wind and hydropower, and also industrial waste heat.

-Within the project C-Track 50, the Regional Energy Agency North (REAN) supported the development of 10 Sustainable Energy and Climate Action Plans (SECAPs) in Croatia.
-Nine of them are already adopted by City Councils and one is on agenda for the next City Council which will be held after local elections, expected in June.
-Along to support in SECAPs development, REAN prepared Recommendations for Carbon Neutrality by 2050 for one selected County in Croatia.
+Within the C-Track 50 project, the Regional Energy Agency North (REAN) supported the development of 10 Sustainable Energy and Climate Action Plans (SECAPs) in Croatia.
+Nine of them are already adopted by City Councils and one is on the agenda for the next City Council, which will be held after local elections, expected in June.
+Along with the support in SECAPs development, REAN prepared Recommendations for Carbon Neutrality by 2050 for one selected County in Croatia.

 Experts of the Riga planning region have finalized the work on sustainable energy and climate action plans for 9 municipalities.
 Municipalities showed willingness and interest to receive support from the project and were identified in the selection process.
-The processes of plans development took one and a half year.
+The process of plans development took one and a half years.
 In Latvia, one of the most polluting and challenging sectors for municipalities is transport.
-Thus it was decided that with the support of C-Track 50 project, those municipalities developing sustainable energy and climate action plans, will be supported for the project proposal: “Development of 10 mobility hubs in Riga Metropolitan Area” for ELENA program development.
+Thus, it was decided that with the support of the C-Track 50 project, those municipalities developing sustainable energy and climate action plans, will be supported for the project proposal: “Development of 10 mobility hubs in Riga Metropolitan Area” for ELENA program development.

 10 Polish municipalities from the Wielkopolska region joined the C-Track 50 project.
-All of them had already developed Low carbon economy plans (PGNs in Polish) using the SEAP scheme in order to receive regional funding.
-The work within C-Track 50 therefore consisted in updating the PGNs by conducting Monitoring Emission Inventories and developing climate change adaptation plans with the 2050 perspective, following guidelines of the Polish Environment Ministry.
-Main actions conducted were: identification of climate threats, determination of adaptation potential, and risk analysis for implementation of adaptation measures by 2030.
+All of them had already developed Low carbon economy plans (PGNs in Polish) using the SEAP scheme to receive regional funding.
+The work within C-Track 50, therefore, consisted in updating the PGNs by conducting Monitoring Emission Inventories and developing climate change adaptation plans with the 2050 perspective, following guidelines of the Polish Environment Ministry.
+The main actions conducted were: identification of climate threats, determination of adaptation potential, and risk analysis for the implementation of adaptation measures by 2030.
 The plans also indicate measures beyond 2030 and 2040.
-After defining the level of financial support available from the region, municipalities will have to prepare multi-annual financial plans for investments in renewable energy and energy efficiency projects.
+After defining the level of financial support available from the region, municipalities will have to prepare multiannual financial plans for investments in renewable energy and energy efficiency projects.